marxanweb/general/documentation/docs_user.md

 ## Mapping
 ### Understanding mapping
-Describe why Mapbox is used
+One of the main aims in the design of Marxan Web has been to be able to view the results of any analyses quickly and easily on a map.
+In the DOS version of Marxan there was no mapping interface built in and users had to use a variety of tools to be able to visualise the results.
+The most advanced tool for visualising Marxan results is the CLUZ tool which is a plugin for the QGIS desktop GIS software - for more information see the [CLUZ website](https://anotherbobsmith.wordpress.com/software/cluz/).
+Marxan Web builds on the mapping features of CLUZ but from within a web browser where results can be accessed and shared without any additional software requirements.

+The main features of the mapping components in Marxan web are:
+- High performance visualising of hundreds of thousands of planning units
+- On-the-fly changes to the symbols and rendering
+- A range of different basemaps available all with Open Street Map content
+- Rotation and tilting of the map (including rotating labels)
+- Low bandwith for the data

+In order to meet these requirements a technology called MapboxGL has been used and Marxan Web benefits from in-kind contributions from Mapbox - for more information see [Acknowledgements](#acknowledgements).
+These include access to a number of global Open Stree Map basemaps - for more information see [Changing the basemap](#changing-the-basemap).

+The main mapping features are described in the following sections.

 ### Interacting with the map
-Clicking on the map shows a list of features for a planning unit.
+The interactive map supports all of the usual web map features such as panning, zooming and navigating but it also support rotating and tilting the map view as well.
+To rotate or tile the map view, right-click on the map and move the mouse up/down to tilt the map or left/right to rotate the map.
+To reset the rotation click the compass icon in the bottom right of the map window.

+When the results of a Marxan run are shown in the map, users can click on planning units to see a list of all of the features that occur in that particular planning unit.

 ### Changing how the results are displayed
+The display of the analysis results in the map can be configured using the Legend Settings window, accessible from the bottom left corner of the Legend tab.
+This window allows you to set the classification method that is used to color the various planning units in the results.
+At the top of the classification window is a frequency histogram which shows the distribution of the summed solutions and their frequency.
+For more information about the summed solutions see [Understanding the summary of solutions](#understanding-the-summary-of-solutions).
+To change how the planning units are symbolised, change any of the parameters in the Legend Settings window to immediately see the results.
+Once you are happy with the symbols click OK.
+These settings are saved with the project and will be reloaded when the project is reloaded.

+To change the transparency of the results layer in the map, click on the slider underneath the legend and move it to the right (more opaque) or the left (more transparent).
+This also applies to the protected areas layer which is shown when a set of protected areas is selected in the Planning Units tab.
+For more information see [Including existing protected areas](#including-existing-protected-areas).
 ### Changing the basemap
+The basemaps that are used in Marxan Web include both traditional vector cartography and high resolution imagery.
+The vector data is provided by Open Street Map (OSM) which is a community-driven public dataset of the worlds geographic features.
+In many parts of the world it offers unrivalled detail on a whole range of geographic features which are updated on a rolling basis (including down to the street and house level).
+The imagery data comes from a variety of commercial providers, as well as open data from NASA, USGS, and others.
+For more information see [Mapbox Sources](https://www.mapbox.com/about/maps/#data-sources).

+To change the basemap, select one from the list in the User Menu.
+For more information see [The User menu](#the-user-menu).

 ### Requirements for importing spatial data
 Any spatial data imported into Marxan Web must have the necessary projection information file present (a *.prj file in a shapefile) so that the feature can be projected internally to an equal area projection.
 This internal reprojection is necessary so that spatial operations can be done (e.g. intersection) and so that Marxan can run using the data.

 ### Uploading spatial data to Mapbox
-This is necessary because..
-What happens if you try something when it hasnt finished uploading.
+Any spatial data that is imported into Marxan Web is stored in a database on the server and it is also uploaded to Mapbox to make the high performance visualisation possible.
+This process is done when the data are first uploaded and once this has finished it does not need to be done again.
+The process should not take more than 1-2 minutes and you can continue using Marxan Web while the process is being done.

 ## Reports and outputs
-Future versions will have a downloadable pdf etc.
+Future versions of Marxan Web will have features to produce a downloadable report which presents information on the project, features, targets and shows the map results.

-GIS users can directly connect to the database of a local installation of Marxan Web and produce their own maps using their own data layers.
+GIS users can directly connect to the database of a local installation of Marxan Web and produce their own maps and reports using their own data layers.
 For more information see the [Developer Documentation](https://andrewcottam.github.io/marxan-web/documentation/docs_dev.html).

 ## Help
 ### Server details